 This display appears upon entry into 56 mode.
 The default is 0 (No).
-If you enter 1 (Yes), you are prompted to confirm each transmitter after entering the serial and loop numbers (at the XMIT TO CONFIRM prompt later in this procedure).
+If 1 (Yes) is entered, you are prompted to confirm each transmitter after entering the serial and loop numbers (at the XMIT TO CONFIRM prompt later in this procedure).
 We recommend that you confirm the programming of every transmitter.